jude-peel/chameleon/README.md

 The chunk parsing, decompression, and filtering all work well.
 Right now, the PNG decoder can successfully convert simple pictures using the RGB color type.
-The next steps are to tackle interlacing, the other color types, and then add support for as many optional ancillary chunks as possible (and worth doing).
+The next steps are to tackle interlacing, the other color types, and then add support for as many optional ancillary chunks as possible.

 Thanks to PngSuite by Willem van Schaik, I now have a good way to test and fix all of the many edge cases the PNG format provides.